akaihola/pptrans/PLAN.md

 3.  **Scope of Modifiable Text:** The script will focus on text found within standard shapes (text boxes) and tables on the slides.
 Other text elements (e.g., chart labels, SmartArt, slide notes) are out of scope.
 4.  **Language Model (for `translate` mode):** The script will use the default language model accessible via Simon Willison's `llm` library (`llm.get_model()`).
 No specific model or advanced configuration will be hardcoded for the `translate` mode.
 5.  **Segmented Translation (for `translate` mode):** Text is extracted from individual runs.
 These (potentially short) text segments will be sent to the LLM with unique IDs.
 This approach is accepted, prioritizing formatting preservation over providing broader paragraph-level context to the LLM for each individual translation request.
 The LLM will still receive all text segments from the presentation in one batch.
-6.  **Slide Copying:** The method for duplicating slides will follow the principles outlined in the Stack Overflow solution (https://stackoverflow.com/a/73954830/15770), which aims to preserve slide layouts and masters when copying to a new presentation object.
+6.  **Slide Copying Strategy:** The script first performs a full file copy of the input presentation to the output path using `shutil.copy2`.
+Slide duplication then occurs *within this copied presentation*.
+A helper function (`_duplicate_slide_to_end`) is used to create a new slide (appended to the end of the presentation) based on the original slide's layout, and then deepcopies shapes from the original slide to the new duplicate.
+This happens in the context of the same presentation file, which is the copy of the original.

 ## New: Dry-Run Modes

 To facilitate debugging and testing without incurring LLM costs or delays, two dry-run modes will be implemented:

 1.  **`duplicate-only` Mode:**
-    *   The script will perform the initial slide duplication (creating two copies of each original slide).
+    *   The script will first copy the input file to the output path.
+Then, it will duplicate each original slide from this copied presentation *once*, appending these duplicates to the end.
-    *   All subsequent text extraction, LLM interaction, and text modification steps will be skipped.
+    *   All text extraction, LLM interaction, and text modification steps on these duplicates will be skipped.
-    *   The output presentation will contain two identical, untranslated copies of each original slide.
+    *   The output presentation will contain the original slides followed by their identical, untranslated duplicates (e.g., `[P1, P2, ..., Pn, P1_dup, P2_dup, ..., Pn_dup]`).
 2.  **`reverse-words` Mode:**
     *   The script will duplicate slides as usual.
     *   Text will be extracted from the second copy of each slide.